FabienTregan/TheOldManGlitch/readme.md

 # The Old Man Glitch - Presentation of a classic Pokémon First Generation bug.

   This document should contain everything you need to replay or give the the presentation I gave at Jug User Group Toulouse and DevFest 2018 Toulouse.
-  If it does not, feel free to contact me via twitter : @ftregan
+  If it does not, feel free to contact me via twitter: @ftregan.

   You will need about 45 minutes to give this presentation, provided you don't do any error which may require a bit of preparation.
-There are fourteen intermediate game state save files in case something during goes wrong during the presentation.
+There are fourteen intermediate game state save files in case something goes wrong during the presentation.
 They have the same name as the corresponding chapters in this documentation.

 ## Setting up everything

-  This chapter guide you thgough setting everything to reproduce the demonstration.
+  This chapter guide you through setting everything to reproduce the demonstration.
   If you just want the writeup, skip to next chapter.

 ### Resolution

   My screen setup is FullHD (1920 x 1080) with auto-hidden taskbar.
-  This is usefull for the presentation (compatible with most videoprojectors and choosen font size) Having a black empty desktop bacground is nice (at least the bottom of the right half should be clean)
+  This is usefull for the presentation (compatible with most videoprojectors and choosen font size) Having a black empty desktop background is nice (at least the bottom of the right half should be clean)

 ### BGB - GameBoy Emulator

   I used BGB emulator, which can be downloaded at http://bgb.bircd.org/.
 It's ment for Windows but runs under Wime.

-  In the presentation directory, you will find a `bgb.ini`, which have the following changes when compared to default one :
+  In the presentation directory, you will find a `bgb.ini` that you should copy over the default one.
+It will change some settings:
 * Font size is increased in order to allow audiance to read
 * Color for breakpoints, highlight, and current line are change to look better and for important accessibility reasons
-* Key are set for AZERTY keyboard, using A and Z for buttons, 1 and 2 for start and select
+* Keys are set for AZERTY keyboard, using A and Z for buttons, 1 and 2 for start and select
 * The framerate is set to 120fps, about twice the normal speed

 ### EpicPen

   [EpicPen](https://epic-pen.com/) is a tool to highlight things on screen with different colors.
 It is usefull only if you plan to give the talk.
   Run it, roll it, and move it to some place on the right side.
+Be sure to use the highlighter and not the pen.

 ### The ROM